History of Brno

-In the 18th century, development of industry and trade began, and continued into the next century.
-Soon after the industrial revolution, the town became one of the industrial centres of Moravia and the Austro-Hungarian Empire – sometimes referred to as the "Moravian Manchester".
+In the 18th century, the development of industry and trade began, and continued into the next century.
+Soon after the Industrial Revolution, the town became one of the industrial centres of Moravia and the Austro-Hungarian Empire – sometimes referred to as the "Moravian Manchester".
 In 1839, the first train arrived in Brno.
 Together with the development of industry came the growth of the suburbs, and the city lost its fortifications, as did the Spielberg fortress, which became a notorious prison to which were sent not only criminals, but also political opponents of the Austrian Empire.
-Gas lighting was introduced to the city in 1847 and trams in 1869.
-Mahen Theatre in Brno was the first theatre building in Europe to use Edison's electric lamps, Thomas Edison then visited Brno in 1911 to see the theatre.
+Gas lighting was introduced to the city in 1847, and trams in 1869.
+Mahen Theatre in Brno was the first theatre building in Europe to use Edison's electric lamps.
+Thomas Edison then visited Brno in 1911 to see the theatre.

 During the "First Republic" (1918–1938), Brno continued to grow in importance – Masaryk University was established (1919), the state armoury and automotive factory Československá státní zbrojovka Brno was established (1919), and the Brno Fairgrounds were opened in 1928 with an exhibition of contemporary culture.
 The city was not only a centre of industry and commerce, but also of education and culture (see the section on notable people from Brno).

 In 1939, Brno was annexed by Nazi Germany along with the rest of Moravia and Bohemia.
-All Czech higher education institutions were closed down on 17 November including four universities in Brno.
+All Czech higher education institutions were closed down on 17 November, including four universities in Brno.
 173 students were sent to Sachsenhausen concentration camp and Kounic's students residence was transformed into Gestapo headquarters and prison.
 Brno was liberated on 26 April 1945 by Red Army after more than two weeks of heavy fighting.